Henry I of England: Fall and rise, 1091–1099

-Early reign, 1100–06
+Early reign, 1100–1106

 Taking the throne, 1100

-On the afternoon of 2 August 1100, King William Rufus went hunting in the New Forest, accompanied by a team of huntsmen and Norman nobility, including Henry.
-An arrow, possibly shot by the baron Walter Tirel, hit and killed William Rufus.
+On the afternoon of 2 August 1100, King William went hunting in the New Forest, accompanied by a team of huntsmen and Norman nobility, including Henry.
+An arrow, possibly shot by the baron Walter Tirel, hit and killed William.
 Many conspiracy theories have been put forward suggesting that the King was killed deliberately; most modern historians reject these, as hunting was a risky activity and such accidents were common.
 Chaos broke out, and Tirel fled the scene for France, either because he had shot the fatal arrow, or because he had been incorrectly accused and feared that he would be made a scapegoat for the King's death.

 Henry rode to Winchester, where an argument ensued as to who now had the best claim to the throne.
 William of Breteuil championed the rights of Robert, who was still abroad, returning from the Crusade, and to whom Henry and the barons had given homage in previous years.
 Henry argued that, unlike Robert, he had been born to a reigning king and queen, thereby giving him a claim under the right of porphyrogeniture.
 Tempers flared, but Henry, supported by Henry de Beaumont and Robert of Meulan, held sway and persuaded the barons to follow him.
 He occupied Winchester Castle and seized the royal treasury.